Business rates

 Business rates are charged on most buildings or structures which are not residential dwellings.
 The Council will send a bill to everyone who pays business rates before the start of each financial year.
 This bill will show the net amount due after any reductions have been applied.

 The Council calculates your business rates bill for a property by multiplying the rateable value of the property by the appropriate non-domestic multiplier.
-There are two multipliers: the national non-domestic rating multiplier and the small business non-domestic rating multiplier.
-The Government sets the multipliers for each financial year.
-The multipliers for 2024/25 are:
+The rating multiplier is set annually by central government.
+The multiplier is normally uprated by CPI inflation each year unless government decides to freeze or underrate a multiplier.

-You can find further information on how business rates are calculated at GOV.UK.
+With gov.uk, you can find further information on how business rates are calculated.

 The Council maintains a list of all the businesses within its boundaries that are liable for business rates.
 This list shows the address, description and rateable value of the business.
 It does not include sole traders or partnerships.